 From 2012 to 2018, Texas Democrats increased their vote haul by 737,508 votes statewide and almost all of that increase came from the state’s biggest counties.
 There is a reason for that – it’s where nearly all of the state’s growth is taking place.

 The big counties now account for roughly 70% of the Texas population, and Democrats have gotten much better at running up the score in these areas.

 In 2016, Hillary Clinton bested Barack Obama’s 2012 performance in Texas by 569,744 votes.
 Of that number, 568,073 came from the state’s 20 largest counties.
 Thus, a mere 1,671 votes came from the state’s other 234 counties (and before you think those were all Republican crossover votes, let me point out that Trump’s 2016 performance bested Romney’s 2012 haul by 115,204 , and it’s pretty unlikely that a substantial number of Texas Republicans were crossing over to vote for Clinton).

 Then in 2018, Beto O’Rourke added another 167,764 votes to the tally.
 Thus Beto’s performance wasn’t an outlier - it was a trend dating back to 2008.

 Here’s what Texas Democrats have to show for it (so far): A gain of 19 legislative seats in the last two elections.
-What may also not be obvious to those outside of Texas is that margins in the Texas Legislature have narrowed considerably.
+Margins in the Texas Legislature have narrowed considerably.
 Democrats picked up 5 legislative seats in 2016 and another 14 seats in 2018.
-Heading in to 2020, Democrats are a mere 9 seats away from a majority - that’s substantial progress.
+Heading into 2020, Democrats are a mere 9 seats away from a majority.
+That’s substantial progress.